 It's beginning to look a lot like the North Pole, especially if you live on the east coast of Canada and the U.S. Pretty soon the snow and ice will creep across the hemisphere, and what was beautiful green parks and sun-beaten streets will become winter wonderland.
 It'll be beautiful but it'll also put a cramp in many people's Pokémon Go play.
-I've been playing in the snow for the last couple of days, and here's what I've figured out so far!
+I played all through the winter last year and have started Raiding in the snow this year already, and here's what I've figured out so far!

 If you're going to walk and catch, dress for the occasion.
 Depending on how cold it gets, that could be a light jacket or it could be full-on Gortex gear.
 Either way, hat, boots, earmuffs, even long undies — dress for prolonged exposure to the cold.

 Most of all, get gloves that have capacitive material on the fingers or get capacitive thread you can stitch onto your existing gloves.
 Yeah, they're cumbersome, and you can take them off if you really need to nimbly catch that Lapras, but they'll let you get the basics done without losing any fingers.

 If you really don't want capacitive gloves, get a stylus.
 You can hold them in your gloved or mittened hand and tap and swipe your way through Pokémon Go with panache.
 It may take you a while to get your curve ball back on, but your hands and fingers will stay warm while you're relearning them.

 If it's cold outside, stay inside!
 There are malls, coffee shops, bars, pubs, restaurants, and similar places that have at least one PokéStop or Gym reachable even when you're inside.
 That means you can grab a drink and some food, and spin away — every 5 minutes.